vmware/vmware-aria-operations-integration-sdk/docs/references/global_config.md

     }
     ```

-Will by used by `mp-build` to construct a tag using the **default_container_registry_path** and the lowercase value  of the `adapter_kinds` key  in the `manifest.txt` file.
+`mp-build` constructs a tag using the **default_container_registry_path** and the lowercase value  of the `adapter_kinds` key  in the `manifest.txt` file.
 If the adapter_kinds value is "AdapterName" the resulting tag would be `harbor.my-organization.com/my-project-registry/adaptername`.

 ### `projects` (array of strings)